-- Stir yeast and sugar in about 1/4 cup of the lukewarm water and then add the yeast and put it aside until it becomes bubbly about 5 minutes.
+- Dissolve sugar in about 1/4 cup of the lukewarm water and then add the yeast and put it aside until it becomes bubbly about 5 minutes.

 - In a deep bowl, or your mixer bowl, add flour, salt and mix well.
 Add the yeast mixture start mixing and add the warm water gradually until your dough comes together.

 - Knead until it forms a smooth, elastic dough.
 Dough should be a bit moist.